eNiXHosting/ansible-nginx/README.md

 Role Variables
 --------------

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
-All provided variables start with `$nginx__`.
+All provided variables start with `nginx__`.

-- `$nginx__` - desc
+- `nginx__upstream` - Choose the release of nginx to install, either distribution package or nginx.org version, `default: false`.
+- `nginx__version` - If upstream specified, choose to install *stable* or *mainline* version, `default: 'stable'`.

 Dependencies
 ------------